CSSUoB/cssuob.github.io/membership.md

 If you have any problems getting a membership, ask in #help on our Discord server, the Guild website can occassionally be a little temperamental!

+Interested in seeing our historical membership statistics and some fun graphs?
+Check them out [here](/membership-stats)!

 <div class="text-center">
   <a href="/join" class="button guild-button">
     <img src="/assets/about/guild-logo.svg" class="text-img" alt="">